mortenjust/native-diffusion/README.md

 Maple Diffusion runs Stable Diffusion models **locally** on macOS / iOS devices, in Swift, using the MPSGraph framework (not Python).

 This is the Swift Package Manager wrapper of [Maple Diffusion](https://github.com/madebyollin/maple-diffusion).
-It also adds a few Combine publishers and async/await versions of some functions and supports downloading weights from any local or remote URL, including the app bundle itself.
+It adds image-to-image, Swift Package Manager package, and convenient ways to use the code, like Combine publishers and async/await versions of some functions.
+It also supports downloading weights from any local or remote URL, including the app bundle itself.

 Thanks
 * [@madebyollin](https://github.com/madebyollin/maple-diffusion) for writing the Metal Performance Shader Graph implementation of the Stable Diffusion pipeline